miruml/docs/api/models/client/docs/RegistrySourceContainerRepository.md

 ### NewRegistrySourceContainerRepository

-`func NewRegistrySourceContainerRepository(registryUrl string, name string, uri string, type_ ContainerRepositoryType, object string, id string, isExtra bool, composeService NullableString, ) *RegistrySourceContainerRepository`
+`func NewRegistrySourceContainerRepository(object string, id string, registryUrl string, name string, uri string, type_ ContainerRepositoryType, isExtra bool, composeService NullableString, ) *RegistrySourceContainerRepository`

 NewRegistrySourceContainerRepository instantiates a new RegistrySourceContainerRepository object This constructor will assign default values to properties that have it defined,